 - The date and signature of the client.

 - If a form letter is used that has to be notarized, it is invalid without a Notary Public's seal.

 Tell the SNAP unit that they must repay any overpayment that results from incorrect information given by the approved representative.

 Getting the Written Approval

-If someone other than the applicant brings in an application signed by the applicant, but does not have the applicant's signed, written authorization or a completed Form 2998, take the following actions:
+If someone other than the applicant brings in an application signed by the applicant, but does not have the applicant's signed (written or electronic in ABE), written authorization or a completed Form 2998, take the following actions: